It might take some time to draft and send a thank-you note after a job interview, but it can be well worth it.

 More Thank-You Note Samples

-If you're not sure what to write, review thank-you note samples applicable to a variety of employment-related situations.
+If you're still not sure what to write, review thank-you note samples applicable to a variety of employment-related situations.
 Edit the thank-you note example you select, so it reflects your personality and the specific job you are applying for.

 An influence letter is another way to give your thanks and to share more detailed information on why you would be an asset to the employer.
 Here's how and when to write an influence letter instead of a thank-you letter.

 Thank-You Note Writing Tips

 Need more ideas about how to perfect your thank-you letters?
 Writing thank-you notes provides more information about how to write a thank-you letter, including who to thank, what to write, and when to write an employment-related thank-you letter.